iPhone SE Plus leaked with bigger display right before iPhone SE launch

-The iPhone SE 2020 is arriving this week, but Apple may already have an iPhone SE Plus in the works.
+The iPhone SE 2020 is arriving later this week, but Apple already has an iPhone SE Plus in the works.

-Though the $399 iPhone SE is still in the pre-sale stage, it's possible Apple will flesh out its refreshed, non-flagship tier with a larger option.
+Although the $399 iPhone SE is still in the pre-sale stage, it's seems Apple will flesh out its refreshed, non-flagship tier with a larger option.
 The company has killed off the iPhone 8 and iPhone 8 Plus, so it makes sense it would offer some sort of replacement for the latter.

 Not to mention, a big-screen iPhone SE Plus with an A13 chipset and Touch ID sounds like it would sell itself, provided the price was under $500.